 Click the links below for more information about Graduation that might help as you plan for this great day!

-The O'Connor PTSA will hold a workshop for teens and parents entitled Healthy Relationships and Teen Dating on Wednesday, Feb.
-3 as part of their regularly scheduled general meeting.
-Click HERE for a flyer.
-The meeting and workshop will take place in the OHS Library beginning at 7 p.m.
-After a brief PTSA meeting, counselors from the Northside Guidance and Counseling Department will teach participants how to recognize the signs of an unhealthy relationship and how to prevent or break the cycle of emotional and physical violence.
-Helotes police officers will round out the workshop with a presentation on dating violence laws and policies.
-The workshop will end with a free self-defense lesson from Victory Martial Arts.
+The O'Connor PTSA will hold a workshop for teens and parents centered around the dangers of social hosting and driving under the influence on Tuesday, Apr.
+26 as part of their regularly scheduled general meeting.
+The meeting and workshop will take place in the OHS Library beginning at 6:30 p.m.
+After a brief PTSA meeting, guest speakers from the San Antonio Police Department and Mothers Against Drunk Driving will educate participants about the dangers of hosting parties where underage guests partake in alcohol consumption, no matter how it is provided and the social host liability laws.
+Representatives of MADD will share how all can assist in their mission of ending drunk driving, fighting drugged driving, and preventing underaged drinking.
 Teens and adults are invited to join us for this free workshop hosted by the O'Connor PTSA.
-You don't need to be a PTSA member to attend.
+You don't need to be a PTSA member to attend this event.

 The second round of End of Course Testing will take place the first week of May with tests administered for Algebra 1, US History and Biology.
 On Monday, May 2, students enrolled in Algebra 1 will take the Algebra 1 EOC Test.
 On Wednesday, May 4, US History students will take their EOC Test, and on Thursday, May 5, students taking Biology will take the Biology EOC Test.
 Students are required to pass these tests to graduate.
 These End of Course Tests are four hour tests and testing will begin at 8:50 each day.
 Students will be released to eat sixth period lunch and will attend 7th and 8th periods as usual.
 Students testing should bring several number two pencils and something to read if they finish early.
 OHS students not testing each day will attend classes as usual.